Ford Escort RS Cosworth: Development

 Changes were made to the engine management system and a new turbocharger was fitted.
 Permanent four-wheel drive with a 34/66% front/rear split came courtesy of an uprated five-speed gearbox as used in the Sierra Cosworth.
-Recaro sports seats came as standard.
-Later production models were available without the oversized tail spoiler although by far the majority were still ordered with it.
 Like its Sierra predecessor, they are commonly nicknamed "Cossies" by enthusiasts.

-The Escort RS Cosworth was a rare car, with 7,145 vehicles produced from the start of production on 19 February 1992 until the last car rolled out of the factory on 12 January 1996.
+In total 7,145 vehicles were produced from the start of production on 19 February 1992 until the last car rolled out of the factory on 12 January 1996.
 A small number were officially imported to the United States by a third party.
-Now that a number of vehicles are older than 25 years, there are an increasing number that are being imported to the United States.